Here is part II of the recent conversation 50BOLD had with Her Majesty Motown’s Queen, Martha Reeves.

 50BOLD: (BIG LAUGHS) Did you say, he was so fine?!

 Martha: The session took place before Marvin married Ana Gordy, Berry Gordy Jr.’s older sister.
 He was just so, oh… from Washington, DC.
 He had a sweet way of speaking to you.
 He always referred to people as baby or sugar because he just couldn’t remember your name.
 He was just so adorable and so soft-spoken.
 He didn’t talk much, but oooh when he started singing….
 He produced himself you know.
 Marvin was so talented, he played drums, guitar, piano, and saaang, Oh, he had gospel roots too.

 And when we looked at him and sang “I tried to put my arms around you” we went crazy.
-We took him to the what is prednisone for place where he wanted to be because his previous recordings had been Sandman.
+We took him to the R&B place where he wanted to be because his previous recordings had been Sandman.
 Marvin wanted to be a balladeer but baby, he came out of some soul and rhythm and blues with Hitchhike and Pride and Joy.
 We produced Marvin’s album.
 Yeah, I had a crush on him and even followed him around.
 But that following him around led me to Dancing in the Streets.